 - Must be able to demonstrate how the Scholarship will be used to improve your business/career knowledge and skills, outlining the expected benefits to you, your employer and Nottinghamshire You should also provide some indicators of how the success of those benefits might be measured.

 - Should have clear plans for disseminating the outcomes and benefits from your Scholarship visit on return to England.

 To help prepare you could visit to the Local Studies section of local public libraries and in particular read “Nottingham an Illustrated History” by John Beckett and”Portrait of Nottingham” by Emrys Bryson.

 Further information on available on the ‘About NRMTS’ tab on your role while in the US and what to expect on your return.

-Applications for the 2017 scholarship are now closed but you can also click here to download a prior year application form.The formal application however must be completed on line
+You can also click here to download a prior year application form.The formal application however must be completed on line.